Primary interatrial foramen: Structure

 The foramen lies beneath the edge of septum primum and the endocardial cushions.
 It progressively decreases in size as the septum grows downwards, and disappears with the formation of the atrial septum.

 Closure

 The septum primum, a septum which grows down to separate the primitive atrium into the left atrium and right atrium, grows in size over the course of heart development.
 The primary interatrial foramen is the gap between the septum primum and the septum intermedium, which gets progressively smaller until it closes.

 Clinical significance

 Failure of the septum primum to fuse with the endocardial cushion can lead to an ostium primum atrial septal defect.
 This is the second most common type of atrial septal defect and is commonly seen in Down syndrome.
-Typically this defect will cause a shunt to occur from the left atrium to the right atrium.
-Children born with this defect may be asymptomatic, however, over time pulmonary hypertension and the resulting hypertrophy of the right side of the heart will lead to a reversal of this shunt.
+Typically, this defect will cause a shunt to occur from the left atrium to the right atrium.
+Children born with this condition may be asymptomatic, however, over time pulmonary hypertension and the resulting hypertrophy of the right side of the heart will lead to a reversal of this shunt.
 This reversal is called Eisenmenger syndrome.